sweattep/ancient_quotes/README.md

 >And those whose scales are heavy - it is they who are the successful.
 But those whose scales are light - those are the ones who have lost their souls

+>But there came after them successors who neglected prayer and pursued desires; so they are going to meet evil

+>We ask you not for provision; We provide for you

+>excellent is the protector, and excellent is the helper

+>abide in your houses and do not display yourselves

+>remove from you the impurity

+>You can only warn those who fear their Lord unseen and have established prayer

+>expect a profit that will never perish

+>leave trade.
+That is better for you, if you only knew.
 >And none rejects Our signs except everyone treacherous and ungrateful.

 >When you stop destroying, you will be destroyed; when you tire of betraying, they will betray you.